 - Represented Cablevision in a suit brought by Viacom for alleged breach of its licensing and distribution agreements, copyright infringement, trademark infringement, unfair competition and declaratory judgment concerning Cablevision's application to display cable content on the iPad.
 (Viacom International Inc., et al. v.
 Cablevision Systems Corporation and CSC Holdings, LLC (USDC SDNY)).

 - Represented Entertainment One in defense of claims for trademark infringement, trademark dilution and unfair competition arising out of a recent rebranding effort to adopt "E1 Entertainment" as its new trade name.
-Won finding of no confusion in connection with motion for preliminary injunction, which finding was affirmed on appeal.
+Successfully opposed motion for preliminary injunction with finding of no consumer confusion likely, which finding was affirmed on appeal.
 (E!
 Entertainment Television, Inc. v.
 Entertainment One GP Limited d/b/a E1 Entertainment, et al. (USDC CDCA)).

 - Represented Modern Luxury Media (a subsidiary of Cumulus Media) in an action for trademark infringement, trademark dilution and unfair competition against Celebrity Cruises.
-Modern Luxury alleged infringement of its famous MODERN LUXURY trademark based on Celebrity Cruises’ use of an identical mark in advertising and marketing, as well as Celebrity Cruises’ application to register a trademark in THAT’S MODERN LUXURY.
-After extensive litigation, the case settled on terms favorable to Modern Luxury.
+Modern Luxury alleged infringement of its famous MODERN LUXURY trademark based on Celebrity Cruises' use of an identical mark in advertising and marketing, as well as Celebrity Cruises' application to register a trademark in THAT'S MODERN LUXURY.
+The case settled on terms favorable to Modern Luxury.
 (DM Luxury, LLC v.
 Celebrity Cruises, Inc. (USDC NDIL)).

 - Represented Ion Media Networks, a division of Paxson Communications, in defense of claims for trademark infringement brought by Positive Ions, Inc. over use of the mark ION.
 (Positive Ions, Inc. v.
 Ion Media Networks, Inc., Paxson Communications Corp., and Does 1-10 (USDC CDCA)).